When is the Lord of the Rings TV series released on Amazon? Who’s in it?

 In the meantime, Orlando Bloom – who performed Legolas within the movies – has all however dominated himself out, telling Leisure Tonight: “I don’t know where I would fit in now in that world.
 If I think you’re saying [I’d come back] as Legolas, they probably got a 19-year-old kid.”

-Likewise Andy Serkis, who informed /Movie that there are “no plans for [him] to be involved in it at all” as Gollum/Smeagol.
-“I’m really excited that there’s going to be an Amazon TV version of it,” Serkis mentioned.
+Likewise Andy Serkis, who instructed /Movie that there are “no plans for [him] to be involved in it at all” as Gollum/Smeagol.
+“I’m really excited that there’s going to be an Amazon TV version of it,” Serkis stated.
 “I think it’s a world that will continue to be explored.”

 Deadline has reported that Ema Horvath has been forged as a daily character too.